The Finger (sculpture): History

 The Finger was compared to a middle finger sculpture from Spin City displayed at the house of Al Goldstein.

 When The Finger was erected, Pelkey ran Ted's Truck and Trailer Repair with his son and cleaned spools of monofilament fishing line in Swanton, Vermont.
 According to Pelkey, he had tried to build a 8000 ft2 garage on his 11 acre property to move the business – which would eliminate his daily commute and save rent money – for ten years.
 While Pelkey said the Westford Development Review Board initially accepted his request for a building permit for the garage, they reversed amid complaints to the Vermont Environmental Court from Pelkey's neighbors; official reasons included failing to describe the building's use and that his request did not include information on lighting for the garage.
-Pelkey accused the Development Review Board of bias against him, and estimated the fighting for the permit had costed by The Fingers erection.
+Pelkey accused the Development Review Board of bias against him, and estimated the fighting for the permit had cost by The Fingers erection.
 Brian Monaghan, Pelkey's attorney, appealed the decision roughly two months before The Finger was erected; a decision was set for early 2019.

 In 2018, while brainstorming ways to protest the Development Review Board, Pelkey remarked "Too bad I can't go buy a big fucking middle finger and put it on a post out there."
 While his wife told him to "cut it out", Pelkey consulted O'Brien, who had made wood carvings of woodland animals at Where the Bears Are since the 1980s.
 According to The Burlington Free Press, when O'Brien asked Pelkey what size he wanted the sculpture, he replied "how big can you make it?"
 The statue cost three or four thousand dollars.
 (Note: While The Boston Globe reports $3,000, The Burlington Free Press and WPTZ report $4,000.)